How To Overcome Emotional Reactivity And Build Emotional Stability

 Affective science shows how an excessive emotional response comes about.
 When you are faced with something that upsets you, your autonomic nervous system overreacts.
 That’s because your excessive emotional response sets off an extreme reaction.
 Cortisol reactivity may increase your emotional reaction.
 After all, your body is a part of this, too, along with your thinking and behavior.
 One of the most unfortunate things about cortisol reactivity is that it is among the risk factors for a wide range of stress-related illnesses.

 However, the emotional intensity of your reactivity could change at any time in your life, whether in early childhood when you are developing emotion, in early adolescence when you are adjusting to your growing body, as young adults, or later in life.
-When it happens, your emotional processes don’t work in the healthiest ways.
+When it happens, your emotional processes don’t necessarily work in the healthiest ways.

 Still, working to improve the way you think and react to your strong emotions can help you avoid problems like anxiety disorders and internalizing symptoms, including depression symptoms.
 In this way, cognitive reappraisal can even reduce your risk of depression and anxiety when you don’t react impulsively so often.
 Then, your mental health can improve.